dask/dask/docs/source/spark.rst

 Dask.bag, the equivalent of the Spark.RDD, is just one abstraction built on top of dask.
 Others exist.
-Alternatively power-users can forego high-level collections entirely and jump striaght to direct, low-level, task scheduling.
+Alternatively power-users can forego high-level collections entirely and jump straight to direct, low-level, task scheduling.

 Coding Styles